Boats in the bay at Tokyo Disney Sea

 As an aside, my youngest came off this ride crying and the cast members were AMAZING with him!
 Checking he was OK, congratulating his bravery, and even giving him stickers.
 Tokyo Disney doesn’t get the praise it deserves for the quality of its team in my opinion.

-Indiana Jones height limit: You must be 117cm to ride
+Indiana Jones Ride height limit:

 4. Sinbad’s Storybook Voyage